TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Sectionindex/Index.rst

 words, if the header layout of an element is set to "Hidden" then the page will not appear in the menu.

+.sectionIndex.includeHiddenHeaders = [boolean]

+(Since TYPO3 6.2) If you set this and sectionIndex.type is set to "header", also elements with a header layout set to "Hidden" will appear in the menu.
+This was the default behaviour until TYPO3 4.6 and with this property you can enable the "old" behaviour again.

 .sectionIndex.useColPos = [integer /:ref:`stdWrap <stdwrap>`]

 (Since TYPO3 6.0) This property allows you to set the colPos which